Puberty happens to everyone – it’s a part of growing up.

 5. Get greasier hair

-You might start to wash your hair more often as you might notice your hair becoming greasier.
+You might find you need to start to wash your hair more often if it is becoming greasier.

 6. Have an interest in exploring relationships and sexuality